-If you have a fire or there is smoke in your flat
+If you have a fire or there is smoke in your flat you should:

-DO DONT \checkmark Alert anyone else in your flat Try and fight the fire - you could be injured \checkmark Close the door to the room where the fire is Stop to collect belongings \checkmark Get out of your flat - make sure the flat door closes behind you Go back into your flat \checkmark Call 999 and ask for 'Fire' Use the lifts - Firefighters may need to take control of them \checkmark Leave the building using the stairs if you can Re-enter the building until told it is safe
+- Alert anyone else in your flat. - Close the door to the room where the fire is. - Get out of your flat make sure the flat door closes behind you. - Call 999 and ask for 'Fire'. - Leave the building using the stairs if you can.